thaalesalves/thaalesalves/README.md

   * But we can also mention the [UESPWiki bot](https://gitlab.com/thaalesalves/DiscordBot), that consults the wiki and shows info on TESLore

   * As mentioned earlier, I love devoping mods for the TES franchise.
 After saying I develop mods for Skyrim, mentioning Amaranth and talking about my RPG bot, I don't need to say TES is my favorite game franchise, do I?
 I do?
 What if I told you I have a tattoo with a quote by Vivec?
 Does that make it more obvious?
+And yes, there are Elder Scrolls datasets for AI in my repo

   * Did anyone say coffee?
 I want mine pure.
 A yellow and red catuaí blend toasted with nuts, please :relieved:
 </details>